About the IACA

 The centerpiece of the IACA is its Annual Training Conference, held every fall in different cities around the United States.
 The conference features four or five days of training in crime analysis and policing topics, exhibitions, networking opportunities, and discussions.

-The IACA’s Professional Training Series provides low-cost, multi-day classes in fundamentals of crime analysis, crime mapping, computer applications, tactical analysis, problem analysis, and special topics at different locations around North America.
-Hundreds of analysts have attended Professional Training Series classes over the last four years.
+The IACA’s Professional Training Series provides low-cost, multi-day classes in fundamentals of crime analysis, crime mapping, computer applications, tactical analysis, problem analysis, and special topics at different locations around the world.
+Thousands of analysts have attended Professional Training Series classes over the last 12 years.
 All of our instructors are experienced analysts and trainers, and most of them work for police agencies full-time.

 Certified Law Enforcement Analyst Program